openerp-hk-t/doc/_docs/business insight/features.md

 order: 1
 ---

+Auto-SQL can significantly boost business analysis in Odoo by leveraging real-time data across modules to detect anomalies, predict sales trends, optimize inventory levels, and generate intelligent insights that streamline decision-making and improve overall operational efficiency.

+AI can optimize Odoo’s Inventory module by forecasting demand, minimizing stockouts and overstock situations, and automating replenishment decisions based on real-time consumption patterns and historical trends."

 Share documents with your friends!
 Send work or school projects from your computer or phone.

 To share a document: